 Another horrific and repulsive partial decapitation death method was the one in which Mike Logan (Giovanni Lombardo Radice) suffered and died.
-(He had already been castrated and his right arm had been amputated).
+(He had already been castrated and his right hand had been amputated).
 He was restrained in a crude apparatus - positioned under a table with a hole in it, through which the top of his head appeared.
 From there, natives chopped off the top of his skull with a machete to eat his brains.

 In the conclusion of director John Boorman's fantasy film, there was a bloody, climactic mutual impalement scene.

 King Arthur (Nigel Terry) stood and faced his son Mordred (Robert Addie) wearing golden armor, who stabbed his father point-blank with a spear while snarling: "Come father, let us embrace at last."